goethite/gostint/_docs/0010_Overview.md

 ### Injecting Secrets from Vault
 The `-secret-refs=["variable_name@secret/data/mysecrets.myvalue1", ...]` allows for variables
 to be set from paths in the Vault.
-These are injected at the moment the job's docker container is instantiated and placed in the container either as `/secrets.yaml` or `/secrets.json`  (depending on `-secret-filetype` - default is `yaml`).
+These are injected at the moment the job's docker container is instantiated and placed in the container either as `/secrets.yml` or `/secrets.json`  (depending on `-secret-filetype` - default is `yaml`).

 ### A Helm Chart for Kubernetes
-A [proof-of-concept] [Helm Chart](https://github.com/goethite/gostint-helm) is available to deploy GoSting, Vault with etcd backend, and MongoDB - as a self-contained automation API.
+A [proof-of-concept] [Helm Chart](https://github.com/goethite/gostint-helm) is available to deploy GoStint, Vault with etcd backend, and MongoDB - as a self-contained automation API.

-Note: The gostint pods are currently run in "privileged" mode to enable support for docker-in-docker running of the containerised jobs.
+Note: The gostint pods are run in "privileged" mode to enable support for docker-in-docker running of the containerised jobs.

 ### Project Status
-It is early days for this project and it is still considered a proof-of-concept, and would certainly not recommend for production at this stage.
+It is early days for this project and it is still considered a proof-of-concept, as such I would certainly not recommend it for production at this stage.
-More work needs to be done around reviewing and securing the api protocols.
+More work needs to be done around reviewing and securing the api protocols, especially around the AppRoles' policies.